JoshuaCarter99/workdayscheduler/README.md

 ## Description

-- My motivation towards completing this project was in wanting to build a functioning quiz with proper interactivity, response from interactivity, and results of interactivity.
+- My motivation towards completing this project was in wanting to build a functioning single day planner with the ability to save/store written tasks so users don't lose what they wrote down.
-- I built this project to display what I have learned about JavaScript function within WebAPIs and to learn new details along the way.
+- I built this project to display what I have learned about JavaScript time functions, HTML bootstrap/font links, and to display an understanding of digestable UI through CSS.
-- The problem solved within the challenge was building a functioning quiz that showed results (in the manner of a score and leaderboard placement) and that would have proper interactivity with multiple choice questions.
+- The problem solved within the challenge was building a single day planner, with specific tasks being: applying user's current hour to color match planner's hour grid, providing localstorage function so user doesn't lose written inventory, and creating functional UI to accompany script.
-- I learned how to build a multi-faceted webpage that required certain elements to be hidden until a certain point in the process, acting as if another page was being brought up in the process.
+- I learned how to build a functional app that utilized specific time and storage functions.

 If your README is long, add a table of contents to make it easy for users to find what they need.